How to Roast Coffee

 Roasting coffee causes the sugars, fats, and starches contained in the bean to emulsify, caramelize, and release.
 The delicate coffee oil that results from roasting is what gives coffee its unique, distinctive aroma and taste.

 In general, lighter roasts tend to be sharper and more acidic than darker roasts.
 Darker roasts have a fuller flavor, though.
-Coffee that is over-roasted tends to have a smoky, charcoal-like, or burned flavor (not desirable).
+Over-roasted coffee tends to have a smoky, charcoal-like, or burned flavor (not desirable).
 Interestingly, darker roasts actually have less caffeine than the lighter roasts.
 Every coffee is different, though.
 Colombian coffee will taste different than Sumatra coffee, even if the roast level is exactly the same.

 Light Roasts